Race start lines are often hurry up and wait affairs.

 - Confirm that your routes won’t be detoured on race day

-- Confirm that you have the appropriate phone number(s)
+- Confirm that you have the appropriate phone number(s) or apps

 - Schedule your pick-up ahead of time, if possible